JJDataAnalyst-viz/Data-Analyst-Portfolio/README.md

        for initial data processing, crafted a
        dynamic dashboard to visualize key metrics and trends for informed decision-making.

-   - EDA (SQL/Python) Analyzing sales data and loyalty points using SQL and Python to uncover insights and patterns for informed decision-making.
+   - EDA (<a href='https://github.com/JJDataAnalyst-viz/Sales_Analysis/blob/main/Sales_Analysis/ipynb_checkpoint/Projekt_PAYBACK_Python%26SQL.ipynb'>SQL/Python</a>) Analyzing sales data and loyalty points using SQL and Python to uncover insights and patterns for informed decision-making.
-   - Dashboard (Excel) Creating a dynamic visualization tool in Excel to present key metrics and trends derived from the analyzed data for easy interpretation and decision-making.
+   - Dashboard (<a href='https://github.com/JJDataAnalyst-viz/Sales_Analysis'>Excel</a>) Creating a dynamic visualization tool in Excel to present key metrics and trends derived from the analyzed data for easy interpretation and decision-making.
  ##
 - Cyclistic bike-share analysis (Planned 04.2024)
 ##